Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 * [December 21](#december-21)
    * [How To Learn Quickly In Tech](#how-to-learn-quickly-in-tech-3)

-# 2021

-# March 13th, 2021 :calendar:

-## Optimizing For Promotion In Tech
+## 1/28/2021 - Optimizing For Promotion In Tech
 Our recap for this first session was actually quite brief as this was before the Slack community and @Rahul Pandey and I had 0 clue what we were doing.
 So here's a real recap of that session:
 * Promotion is about behavior, not output
   * This is the #1 most important thing about promotion if you're only going to retain 1 thing from this recap, make it this.